How to Replace a Frost-Free Hydrant

 Materials, Digging Depth, and Tips to Get Started

 Frost-free hydrant installation is usually called for when you need to access water at a location that is far away from your home and in an area not easily reached with a standard garden hose.
 Frost-free hydrants are also convenient for those that need outside water year-round in areas that experience freezing winter temperatures.

-A frost-proof yard hydrant has a long, vertical pipe, called a standpipe, that automatically drains when the water is shut off.
-The bottom of the standpipe reaches below the frost line, the depth to which the ground freezes in winter.
-The water drains out of the faucet and standpipe and into the unfrozen ground, thereby leaving no water that can freeze in the upper portion of the hydrant.
+A frost-free yard hydrant contains a buried horizontal pipe that leads to a long, vertical pipe deeper than 24 inches underground, called a "standpipe."
+The standpipe automatically drains the water from the hydrant each time the hydrant is shut off.
+The bottom of the standpipe reaches below the frost line (the depth to which the ground freezes in the winter) and allows the water to drain past the unfrozen ground, preventing the upper portion of the hydrant from freezing.

 A yard hydrant must work properly to prevent freezing.
-If you have tried to repair a dripping hydrant without... success, or if you find that a piece has broken, you may need to replace the hydrant altogether.
-Replacing a yard hydrant is not difficult but requires a fair amount of digging to reach the fitting and supply piping below the frost line.
+You must also assure there are no hoses attached to the head casting or your hydrant can freeze.
+If you have tried to repair a dripping hydrant without success, or if you find that a piece has broken, you may need to replace the hydrant altogether.
+Replacing a yard hydrant is not difficult, but it may require a fair amount of digging to reach the parts and supply pipe buried below the frost line.